openmotics/plugins/README.md

 **Don't hesitate to send us pull requests with your own plugins.**

-## Packaging and publishing
+## Tools

-This repository contains two helper scripts for maintaining plugins:
+This repository contains a few helper scripts for maintaining plugins:

 ### Packaging